This may sound crazy, fidgeting is very good for concentration and focus! Sounds crazy, but just like so many things in ADHD, the paradox is valid.

 Some really useful household tips for you to try to keep your ADHD home better managed.

 My granddaughter has been diagnosed as ADHD, THE SCHOOL IS INSISTING ON HER TAKING RITALIN, we are dead against this, but the pressure is getting to my daughter.
 Please help!

 We regularly receive variations on the above plea to help parents of ADHD children.
-Names and details have been changed, (but not the spelling or content), but I hope you will find the correspondence between me, the Mom and Gran helpful.

 Having ADHD I am interested in so many topics and two which are close to my heart are education and technology.

 I am not an Educator and my children finished school many years ago but I have become increasingly fascinated by educational methods and the use of technology in schools.